azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

+Now that we have setup the relationship between budget and transaction, the next step is to add a transaction to a particular budget.
 There are several different ways of adding a transaction to a budget.
 It all depends on your user interface needs.
-Below you can find the implementation where we create a brand new transaction and then assign its budget property to the budget that was passed to the view.
+Below you can find the implementation where we create a brand new transaction and then assign it to the budget property.
+The budget was passed to the view through the constructor.

 ``` swift
 struct BudgetDetailScreen: View {